paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 title='Candidate Pressure'

-caption='A new candidate can enter the contest if they are in the center.  (when there is competitive pressure)'
+caption="A new candidate can enter the contest if they're in the center.  (when there is competitive pressure)"

 comment='FPTP+primary with win map for new can, same setup as before' %}